zilishen/documentation/content/nginx-one/getting-started.md

 ## View instance metrics with the NGINX One dashboard

 After connecting your NGINX instances to NGINX One, you can monitor their performance and health.
-The NGINX One Dashboard is designed for this purpose, offering an easy-to-use interface.
+The NGINX One dashboard is designed for this purpose, offering an easy-to-use interface.

 ### Log in to NGINX One